 I grew up in Palawan (southern Philippines) where my father translated the NT into a tribal language.
-After college I worked as a missionary in Asia from 1977-1999, where my wife and I raised our children.
+After college, I worked as a missionary in Asia (1977-1999); there my wife and I raised our children.
 Over the last twenty years, I have taught and done administrative work at Clearwater Christian College, Cedarville University, and Trinity Evangelical Divinity School at Trinity International University.
-At TIU I served as the Director of Graduate Programs at the Florida Regional Center and as Affiliate Professor of New Testament.
-I continue to teach as an adjunct professor for TIU and at a number of other institutions.
-However, my primary work is as a missionary-educator with the Christian Training and Missionary Fellowship, where I also serve as the president.
+At TIU I have served as the Director of Graduate Programs at the Florida Regional Center and as Affiliate Professor of New Testament.
+I continue to teach as an adjunct professor for TIU.
+My primary work is as a missionary-educator with the Christian Training and Missionary Fellowship, where I serve as president.
 My passions include theology and the global church, along with the gospel mission to Islam.
-Along the way I have studied under William Dyrness at Asian Theological Seminary (now at Fuller), Bob Peterson at Biblical Theological Seminary (now at Covenant Seminary, St. Louis), and I did my dissertation on wisdom christology with the guidance of D. A. Carson at Trinity International University.
-My book, Wisdom Christology: How Jesus Becomes God’s Wisdom for Us, was published in May, 2011.
-Recently my essay “How Does God’s Love in Christ Relate to Islam?” was recently published in The Love of God (Crossway, 2016).
+Along the way I have studied under William Dyrness at Asian Theological Seminary (now at Fuller), Robert Peterson at Biblical Theological Seminary (retired now from Covenant Seminary, St. Louis), and I did my dissertation on wisdom christology under D. A. Carson.
+My book, Wisdom Christology: How Jesus Becomes God’s Wisdom for Us, was published in 2011.
+My essay “How Does God’s Love in Christ Relate to Islam?” was published in The Love of God (Crossway, 2016).
 I am currently working on a book on Islamic theology for Christians, an essay on “wisdom” for Baker Academic, as well as a volume on Trinitarian theology for the church’s mission.

 You can contact me by posting a comment or sending me an email at firstname.lastname@example.org.